sjspielman/datascience_for_biologists/docs/assignments/hw1/questions.md

 **Instructions: For these questions, simply answer whether the choice of data visualization is appropriate or not with "yes" or "no".** Your answers should be based ONLY on whether the type of plot is technically appropriate for visualizing those data types (don't worry about whether it might "look pretty" or not).

-1. You make a *scatterplot* to visualize the distribution of `aroma` coffee gradings.
+1. You make a *scatterplot* to visualize the distribution of aroma coffee gradings.

 2. You make a *barplot* to visualize how many coffees come from each country in the dataset.

-3. You make a *histogram* to visualize the distribution of `total_cup_points`.
+3. You make a *histogram* to visualize the distribution of total_cup_points.

-4. You make a *violin plot* to visualize the distribution of `balance` for each species of coffee.
+4. You make a *violin plot* to visualize the distribution of balance for each species of coffee.

 5. You make a *scatterplot* to visualize the relationship between coffee flavor and sweetness grades.